ENTIRE: Learning-based Volume Rendering Time Prediction: Supplementary Material

-\textbf{Generalization.} \changed{Besides what has been discussed in \cref{sec:discussion},} in future work, we aim to further investigate the implications of training a single combined model across these variations that is able to exploit commonalities across different variants.
+\textbf{Generalization.} In future work, we aim to further investigate the implications of training a single combined model across these variations that is able to exploit commonalities across different variants.
 This could significantly facilitate the deployment of \acro{} in practical scenarios such that no dedicated training is required but in a way the pre-trained weights can be used to achieve usable results already.
 While with our data feature vector we can account for different volume data, similar means would be necessary to represent the other influence factors in such a generic model.
 For example, for taking into account different compute hardware, we plan to capture relevant characteristics using micro-benchmarks; data resolution and ray step sizes could further be supplemented via additional model parameters.
 Note, however, that this spans an increasingly high-dimensional parameter space that needs to be sampled adequately for efficient training (see the training efficiency discussion below).
 Another, complementary effort regarding generalization involves investigating the effectiveness of \acro{} in predicting timings from other kinds of (rendering) methods in the context of computer graphics---i.e., for mesh-based data, potentially including global illumination approaches---or parallel volume rendering (see the discussion below on load balancing).

 \textbf{Training Efficiency.} In time series data such as used in this work, consecutive volumes often exhibit a high degree of similarity, leading to redundancy in our training dataset.
 To address this, we plan to explore time step selection algorithms as a promising direction (e.g., \cite{frey2017flow,porter2019deep}).
-Finally, we considered one example of using fewer training samples in \cref{sec:result}, and we aim to further systematically investigate the impact of the number of training samples on prediction accuracy (see Section~\ref{sec:TS} for initial results).

 \textbf{Architecture Improvements.} We also aim to enhance \acrovol{}’s feature representation by leveraging recent advances in autoencoder architectures.
 For instance, Kaiming \textit{et al}.~\cite{he2022masked} demonstrated the effectiveness of an asymmetric autoencoder with a reduced decoder, trained on randomly masked images.
 Investigating similar architectures could further refine the volume encoding process and improve the overall predictive accuracy of \acro{}.